 His work on the nature and value of boredom has received worldwide media attention.
-He was interviewed on radio shows for BBC, WNYC, Radio New Zealand, and NewsTalk (Ireland), and by reporters for Nature, Wired, New York Magazine, US News, University Affairs, Vogue, and other magazines.
-His account of boredom has also been featured in articles for BBC, Nautilus, Psychology Today, Forbes, Fast Company, Business Insider, and others.
+He was interviewed on radio shows for BBC, WNYC, CBC, Radio New Zealand, and NewsTalk (Ireland), and by reporters for Nature, Wired, New York Magazine, US News, Vogue, and other magazines.
+His account of boredom has also been featured in articles for BBC, Nautilus, Psychology Today, Forbes, Fast Company, Huffington Post, Business Insider, and others.
 An accessible presentation of his position on boredom can be found in an article that he authored for Aeon Magazine.
 He presented on the benefits of boredom at a talk for Creative Mornings/Louisville.

 His current projects include a manuscript on the character of boredom and papers on boredom, frustration, and physicalism.

 For more information, please visit his personal website: elpidorou.net.